Dodge Durango: Hybrid

-For 2009, a hybrid variant of the Dodge Durango and its brother, the Chrysler Aspen, was introduced, This system used the GM-designed two-stage hybrid system and added two 87 hp electric motors to the 5.7L V8 with a total system output of around 385 horsepower.
+For 2009, a hybrid variant of the Dodge Durango and its brother, the Chrysler Aspen, was introduced, This system used the GM-designed two-stage hybrid system and added two 87 hp electric motors to the 5.7L V8 with a total system output of around 400 horsepower.
 All Durango and Aspen hybrids came standard with 4-wheel drive.
 The whole hybrid setup increased the weight of the car by 400 lbs and cost an additional $4,000 over the standard 5.7L Durango/Aspen.
 The fuel economy for the Durango/Aspen hybrid was improved to 19 miles per gallon in the city, and 20 on the highway, increased from the Hemi's 13 city, 18 highway.
 But, two months after the car debuted, Chrysler discontinued the hybrid, citing demand had dropped for their full size SUVs due to economic slowdown.
 They also announced the shutting down of Newark Assembly plant where the hybrid versions were made.
 Estimated overall production figures for the Durango and Aspen hybrid is around 800 cars.

-Chrysler Aspen
+Chrysler Aspen (2007)

 The Chrysler Aspen is a luxury SUV from Chrysler.
-Launched for the 2007 model year, the Aspen was based on the Dodge Durango SUV.
+Launched for the 2007 model year, the Aspen was based on the second generation Durango.

 The Aspen was the first truck-based SUV commercialized under the Chrysler brand, although the PT Cruiser was the first truck-based Chrysler brand vehicle as classified under Corporate Average Fuel Economy's (CAFE) regulation.
 With this introduction, as of 2007, all American automobile brands had an SUV in their range.
-The truck was unveiled at the 2005 North American International Auto Show.
-The Aspen came equipped with three rows of seating for eight passengers and available all-wheel drive.
-It was available in only one trim, Limited.
+The Aspen was unveiled at the 2005 North American International Auto Show.
+It came equipped with three rows of seating for eight passengers and available all-wheel drive, and was only available in one single trim, Limited.

-The 2007 Chrysler Aspen appears in the 2006 film Deck the Halls and the video game The Movies: Stunts and Effects.
+The vehicle appears in the 2006 film Deck the Halls and game The Movies: Stunts and Effects released the same year.